harshitmonish/Liner_Regression/README.md

 # Project Title:
-## Predict density of wine based on its acidity
+## Predict density of wine based on its acidity using Linear regression
 In this problem, we will implement least squares linear regression to predict density of wine based on its acidity.

 * The error metric used is least squares.